insight-platform/Savant/docs/source/getting_started/1_intro.rst

         attributes:
           - name: car_color

-Next, let us add custom processing in Python, e.g. count the number of detected cars of each color:
+Next, add custom processing in Python, e.g., count the number of detected cars of each color:

 .. code-block:: yaml